Recent spike in Canadian COVID-19 cases is worrying, says medical official

 OTTAWA: A recent spike in coronavirus cases in Canada is worrying and can be linked to groups of young people gathering in bars and nightclubs and at parties, a top medical official said on Friday (Jul 17).

 "When we examine recent trends in case reporting, there is some cause for concern.
-After a period of steady decline, daily case counts have started to rise," deputy chief public health officer Howard Njoo told a briefing.
+After a period of steady decline, daily case counts have started to rise," Howard Njoo, the deputy chief public health officer, told a briefing.

-Njoo said the daily case count had risen to an average of 350 over the last week up from 300 a day earlier in July.
+The daily case count rose to an average of 350 over the last week up from 300 a day earlier in July, Njoo said.
 More than 430 cases were reported on Thursday.

 "This coincides with increasing reports of individuals contracting COVID-19 at parties, nightclubs and bars as well as increasing rates of transmission among young Canadians," Njoo said.